bicarbon8/automated-functional-testing/examples/selenium-mocha-disabled-reporter/README.md

 ```

 ## TestRail Logging
-if using `testrail-reporting-plugin` then you must ensure your `verify(assertion)`, `verifyWithSelenium(assertion)`, `verifyWithWebdriverIO(assertion)`, `Verifier`, `SeleniumVerifier`, or `WebdriverIoVerifier` instances have valid TestRail Case ID's referenced.
+if using `testrail-reporting-plugin` then you must ensure your `verify(assertion)` or `Verifier` instances have valid TestRail Case ID's referenced.
 The values specified for the `withTestIds` function must be the TestRail Case ID's referenced by your existing TestRail Plan (not to be confused with the TestRail Test ID's that start with the letter _T_).
 Modifications will need to be made in two places per test:

 ### Specifying Test IDs
 on the `Verifier` instance, set the following: